aleph-im/aleph-vm/src/aleph/vm/orchestrator/README.md

 ### Operating System

-These instructions have been tested on Debian 11 Bullseye, and should work on recent versions of Ubuntu as well (22.04+).
+These instructions have been tested on Debian 11 Bullseye, Debian 12 Bookworm and Ubuntu 22.04.

 ### Hosting providers